knpuniversity/symfony2-series/knpu/installation.rst

 Downloading & Configuration
 ===========================

 Start your project by going to symfony.com and clicking "Download Now".
-There are 2 ways to get Symfony: either by downloading a zip file or by using "Composer" to download it for us.
-Either way the end result is the same, but we'll choose the Composer option because we'll be using this tool quite a bit anyways.
+If the site looks different when you try this, just find the download page, the steps will be the same.
+We'll use an awesome tool called Composer to get the project started.

 Downloading Composer
 --------------------